stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 It's still like not even a teenager.
 Like the analogy was like, was human is going to take some limits.
 But we are at a point now where we have a technology and Ethereum is really a capacity to answer all the challenges that are like facing, you know, that we're blocking re-institution to adopt, which is, you know, while scalability, privacy, you know, like composability and interoperability, you know.

-Like the four points that you had in the ARC paper for from Circle.
-And now we have this, you know, like just last week, you know, ZK Sync announced like up to 15,000 TPS.
+Like the four points that you had in the [ARC paper](https://www.circle.com/blog/introducing-arc-an-open-layer-1-blockchain-purpose-built-for-stablecoin-finance) from [Circle][https://circle.com].
+And now we have this, you know, like just last week, you know, [ZK Sync](https://www.zksync.io/) announced like [up to 15,000 TPS](https://zksync.mirror.xyz/XrlYJN9SUbOtRn9nyqrfPyaAqot--PlUcnSRK_OF1Bs).
 And there is some new thing that almost every week going on.

 So really like now, like the technology, when they come up and say, well, I need to make sure like this is private.
 I need to make sure like this is going to, you know, be like be executed in a seamless way.
 Also like the decentralization, it's more about the way they look at it.

 It's more like the vendor locking.
 I would say the best analogy is that you want to make sure the infrastructure you rely on is going to be able to absorb your activity, but also be resilient enough.
 This we still have some work because it's definitely, and I understand the perspective of institution to deploy on a like public infrastructure.

-You know, at first when Wikipedia showed up, like, you know, 20, 25 years ago, something like that, I think.
+You know, at first when [Wikipedia](https://www.wikipedia.org/) showed up, like, you know, 20, 25 years ago, something like that, I think.
 I mean, I remember I was at my engineering college.
 I was at the board and we were talking about having wiki, you know, for doing some articles.

 And they were like this very academic guy said, this is unacceptable.
 It's not, hold on, French accent.